 Return 2 College Scholarship

-How to Apply: In three sentences or less, answer the question “Why are you getting your degree?”
+How to Apply: Fill out the online application and include, in three sentences or less, an answer to the question “Why are you getting your degree?”

-Must be a U.S. citizen or legal resident starting a program of higher education within the next 12 months or currently a full- or part-time student.
+Eligibility: Must be a U.S. citizen or legal resident starting a program of higher education within the next 12 months or currently a full- or part-time student

 Amount: $1,000